Independence of the Baltic States, II WW2, III National Partizans, IV Soviet Occupation

 Exposition “Sovietmečio pėdsakais” (“In the Footsteps of the Soviet Era”) at the History Museum of Lithuania Minor

-Klaipėda is a region with a unique destiny.
-When the Soviets occupied Lithuania in 1940, the city and region of Klaipėda already belonged to the German Reich.
-In January 1945, the Red Army occupied Klaipėda.
-According to the registration data of the military commandant's office, at that time there were 28 civilians left in the city.
-Thus began a new Soviet phase in Klaipėda.
-One repressive regime was replaced by another.
+The exposition is located in the central part of Klaipėda.
+When the Soviets occupied Lithuania in 1940, Klaipėda and the region of Klaipėda were already part of the German Reich.
+In January 1945, Klaipėda was captured by the Red Army.
+According to the registration data of the war commandant, only 28 civilians were left in the town at the time.
+The new Soviet period in Klaipėda began.
+One repressive regime was replaced with another.

-The goal of the creators of the exhibition "In the Footsteps of the Soviet Era" is to encourage reflection on the Soviet era and the changes that began in the late 1980s, to discuss the complex space of the Soviet era.
-The story is about the new residents, the construction of "socialist" Klaipėda, the aspirations of Soviet ideology and propaganda, and resistance to the suppression of national, civic, and religious consciousness.
-Separate stories and themes are developed: an exhibition of the interior of a Soviet-era intelligentsia's living room illustrates the everyday life of people of that time; an improvised "red corner" and Soviet-era slogans tell about the methods and banality of Soviet propaganda; a computer terminal presents the construction of the Klaipėda Mary Queen of Peace Church and its fate in 1957–1963, etc.
+The exposition “Sovietmečio pėdsakais” (“In the Footsteps of the Soviet Era”) aims to reflect the Soviet era and the changes that began in the late 1990s and to help understand the complex Soviet atmosphere.
+The exposition tells the story of the new inhabitants, the construction of the “socialist” Klaipėda, the Soviet ideology and propaganda efforts, the desire to destroy everything that was national, folk and civic, as well as religious consciousness.
+Different stories and themes are revealed: the interior of a Soviet-era living room of an intelligent person illustrates the everyday life of people of that time; an improvised “red corner” and the Soviet slogans reflect the methods and banality of Soviet propaganda; a computer terminal demonstrates the construction of Blessed Virgin Mary, Queen of Peace Church in Klaipėda and its fate in 1957–1963, etc.

 World War II Exposition “Muziejus 39/45”

-The museum “39/45”, which belongs to the History Museum of Lithuania Minor, tells the story of the Second World War in the city and region of Klaipėda.
-The museum is located under the rampart, on the site of the former eastern curtain wall of Klaipėda Castle, where German military units had set up an explosives warehouse during the war.
+“Muziejus 39/45”, which belongs to the History Museum of Lithuania Minor, tells the story of the Second World War events in Klaipėda and the region.
+The museum is located under a rampart on the eastern side of the former Klaipėda Castle, where German troops had set up an explosives depot during the war.

 Anti-mine ship-museum M52 "Sūduvis"